jiin-kim109/react-n-react-native/README.md

 2. Download dependencies

-will download dependencies from all the packages
+At the root directory, type the command below to download the dependencies for all package.jsons
 ```
 yarn
 ```